Using the redis-benchmark utility to benchmark a Redis server

 redis-benchmark utility that simulates running commands done

-by N clients at the same time sending M total queries.
+by N clients while at the same time sending M total queries.
 The utility provides

-a default set of tests, or a custom set of tests can be supplied.
+a default set of tests, or you can supply a custom set of tests.

 The following options are supported: